Storyflow Logo

 Step 1: Write the concept in one line

 Start with the idea the collection is really about.
-"A rave-meets-tailoring resort capsule for a young, going-out customer."
-Pin that line to the top of the board.
+Name the customer and the feeling together, then pin that line to the top of the board.
 Every reference either serves it or comes off.

 Step 2: Gather references against the concept

 Pull runway shots, vintage, street style, art, texture, and color.
-Save broadly, but tag each reference with what it supports (color, fabric, silhouette, styling).
-Pinterest and Shuffles are fastest for this; the goal is raw material, not the final board.
+Save broadly, but tag each reference with which layer of the stack it supports (color, fabric, silhouette, styling).
+Pinterest and Shuffles are fastest for this; the goal here is raw material, not the final board.

 Step 3: Build the color story

 Choose the season's palette: the core colors and the accents, in the rough proportion they will appear.
 A defined color story is what makes a collection read as intentional rather than random.
-Place the swatches together so the relationships are visible.
+Place the swatches together so the relationships are visible, not scattered across the board.

 Step 4: Add fabric and texture

 Fashion is felt and worn, not just seen.
 Add fabric references: the weight, the drape, the finish, the surface.
 This is the material story, and it is what separates a real collection concept from a styling collage.
-Where you can, reference real or close-match fabrics.
+Where you can, reference real or close-match fabrics rather than a photo of a garment.

 Step 5: Define the silhouettes